St. Louis Wrongful Death Attorneys

-Losing someone you love because of a fatal accident multiplies the normal pain and hurdles associated with death.
-While no amount of money will ever replace a loved one, it can help relieve emotional suffering and financial burdens, such as funeral costs and medical bills.
-Wrongful death is the type of civil lawsuit filed by the family of a person who died due to the negligent, wrongful or intentional act of another person or entity, in order to recover their losses.
+Losing someone you love in a fatal accident can increase the pain and grief of death.
+While no amount of money will ever remedy what happened, it can help relieve financial concerns about funeral costs, medical bills or future expenses.
+Wrongful death is a type of civil lawsuit filed for the loss of someone who died due to the negligent or wrongful act of another person or entity.

 For an 18-year old boy who died in a fire after a motor vehicle accident as a result of a product defect in the motor vehicle in which he was a passenger.